Chef Tony Maws

 Tony Maws is a non-traditional chef – an “idealist with a kitchen” might be a more appropriate job description.
 His ideology: that local, seasonal and sustainably sourced ingredients are intrinsically better, and that these ingredients form the most significant part of what makes great food great.

-His resolute commitment to these tenets may have made Tony something of a pioneer in the “locavore” movement and in “Nose to Tail” cooking, but he admits that these ideas are not particularly novel.
+These commitments may have made Tony something of a pioneer in the “locavore” movement and in “Nose to Tail” cooking, but he admits that these ideas are not particularly novel.
 “Basically,” says Tony, “these are ideas that are shared by about 90% of the world’s grandmothers.”

 At Craigie On Main, Tony’s earthy side and his mad-scientist side combine to create a menu best described as “refined rusticity.”
 This restaurant, opened in November 2008, is a newer, more spacious incarnation of Craigie Street Bistrot, Tony’s first labor-of-love located a couple miles down Mass Ave., which opened in 2002.
 Tony takes pride in the fact that the spirit of his tiny bistrot remains alive and well in his new space.